 (If, however, it arrives before you can take the steps described here, see instead, Information on Work Permit Card Incorrect?
 How to Fix It.

-The best way to go about fixing a mistake prior to the EAD being issued is by calling the USCIS customer service number found on the receipt you receive in the mail after filing your I-765.
-You will likely have to wait on hold for some time, but it is better than waiting months to get a reissued EAD if the mistake ends up on your actual card.
+The best way to go about fixing a mistake prior to the EAD being issued is by calling the USCIS Contact Center.
+You will likely have to wait on hold for some time, and then enter your information to receive a call back later in the day, but it is better than waiting months to get a reissued EAD if the mistake ends up on your actual card.

-Customer service will send an internal work request and will give you a control number for the request.
-Write this control number down, in case you need to call customer service again.
+Customer service will send an internal work request and might give you a control number for the request.
+Write this control number down, in case you need to call again.

-Within approximately two weeks of your phone call to customer service, you will receive a letter in the mail that will either tell you that the mistake has been fixed or give you further instructions about what to do to fix the mistake.
+Within approximately two weeks of your phone call to USCIS, you should receive a letter in the mail that will either tell you that the mistake has been fixed or give you further instructions about what to do to fix the mistake.

-Although some mistakes can be relatively simple to fix, others, like having entered an incorrect eligibility category on the I-765 application, can be difficult to process.
+Although some mistakes can be relatively simple to fix, others, like having entered an incorrect eligibility category on the I-765 application, can require additional steps to process.

-If you are confused about the mistake or about any part of the process to obtain your work authorization card, consult with an immigration attorney.
+If you are confused about the mistake you made on an immigration application or about any part of the process to obtain your work authorization card or some other immigration benefit, consult with an immigration attorney.